-The Company verifies the reliability of these data from an evaluation whenever possible (estimated future cash flows for example) or questions counterparties as to the methodologies used if necessary.
-The values of the counterparties examined so far have been confirmed by the Company, which ensures both the quality of the counterparty valuation methods and the quality of the ratings of the issues and the absence of a credit incident.
+The CNP Assurances group verifies the reliability of these data from an evaluation whenever possible (estimated future cash flows for example) or questions counterparties as to the methodologies used if necessary.
+The values of the counterparties examined so far have been confirmed by the CNP Assurances group, which ensures both the quality of the counterparty valuation methods and the quality of the ratings of the issues and the absence of a credit incident.